bruklyte/Java34_Group6_FinalProject/README.md

 This is SGT Java 34 - Group 6 - Final project

 ## Project Description
 The system for booking appointments for doctors.
 Funcionality:
-Patient can register or login.
+- Patient can register or login.
+- Print choice options.
-See doctors list.
+- See doctors list (listed 3 doctors).
+- Select apointment date and time (7 days from this day).
+- One user can have one apointment a day.
-View own appointments.
+- View own appointments.
-Add new appointment.
+- Add new appointment.

-User in

-Print choice options

-Doctors list - to choose appointment time

-To see his(patients) appointments

-Cancel the appointment

-Duit the application
+- Cancel existing apointment.
+- Quit application.